This week’s coloring page gets right to the point: Rejoice Always.

 - When my faith or patience is tested, I can choose to rejoice.

-- When my heart is heavy, I can choose to rejoice.
+- At times when my heart is heavy, I can choose to rejoice.

 - When time is fleeting, I can choose to rejoice.